flogreth/Frisbee/README.md

 for every relevant part that can be connected, there is a code example on the mass storage.

 ### Cheat sheet

+we are constantly trying to update the default codes and a offline handout cheat sheet.
+In its frist part the cheatsheet explains basic functionality of the Frisbee.
+In the second part every page covers one piece of electronic that could be connected.
+Theres input devices like buttons, potentiometers or any kind of sensors.
+There's output devices like sound, motors and other actuators, or leds and displays.
+And there's communication & storage protocols like Serial, MQTT, MIDI, RFID.
+Each page answers 3 questions: What does the component look like?
+How do I connect it to the Frisbee?
+And where can I find a sample code?